Get Tech Tips

 Electronic leak detection is a critical part of any HVAC technician's common practice.
 Unfortunately, it is also one of the most common sources of misdiagnosis.
 Here are my tips to make your leak detection more successful:

-Use Your Detector Second
+Use Your Senses First and Your Detector Second

-I see so many techs who use an electronic leak detector with a very large leak when they would have been better served pressurizing and pinpointing the leak with soap bubbles.
+I see so many techs who use an electronic leak detector with a very large, evident leak.
+Really, they would have been better off pressurizing and pinpointing the leak with soap bubbles.
 Refrigeration Technologies Big Blu is a reliable bubble solution that many of us at Kalos use to pinpoint leaks.

-Get a Good One
+Get a Good Leak Detector

 I'm a fan of the H10G and the H10Pro, although we are testing the Tifzx-1 as a possible option on the recommendation of a few good techs I trust.
 Those are heated-diode leak detectors, and they are the gold standard for sensitivity.

 Test Your Tools

 Check your detector and make sure it actually works EVERY TIME.
 A test vial with refrigerant will help you determine if the leak detector's sensitivity is up to par.